CloudyKit/jet/README.md

 #### Contributing

-Any contribution is welcome, if you find a bug please report.
+Any contribution is welcome, if you find a bug please report it.

 #### Thanks

--   @golang developers, for the awesome language, and std library
+- @golang developers for the awesome language and the standard library
--   @SlinSo for the benchmarks that i used as base to show the results above
+- @SlinSo for the benchmarks that I used as a base to show the results above